spatie/icalendar-generator/README.md

 // As an array of events
 Calendar::event('Creating calender feeds by Ruben Van Assche')
     ->alarm([
-        Alarm::new('The talk by Ruben is staring soon'), Event::new('The talk by Ruben is staring realy soon'), ])
+        Alarm::create('The talk by Ruben is staring soon'), Event::create('The talk by Ruben is staring realy soon'), ])
     ...